 CIGA is granted to students who graduated from a Charlotte Mecklenburg County High School with a GPA of a 2.5 minimum.
-The university's registrar's office will approve the amount.
 In some instances, Central Piedmont Community College transfers are eligible for this grant.
 If a student's direct cost is covered by an internal/external scholarship, no CIGA scholarship will be given.